drewcimino/rspec_api_blueprint/README.md

 ## Caveats

-401, 403 and 301 statuses are ignored since rspec produces a undesired output.
+401, 403 and 301 statuses are ignored since rspec produces an undesired output.

 TODO: Add option to choose ignored statuses.